 - a.
 Community Center Selection and Operations: (i) Authority for the ANC to select the operator of the community center; (ii) confirmation that rent and all utilities and operating costs for the community center would be free for 30 years; and (iii) commitment to permit community center visitors and employees to use the shared outdoor courtyard at the second level of the East M Building; - b.
 Public Space Element: Additional details on the proposed Public Space Element in the Metro plaza; - c.
-Enhanced Traffic and Site Plan for 4th and M Street: The need for a safety study of the 4th and M Street intersection, to be completed prior to approval of the Application, and confirmation that the Project does not preclude the addition of a new south-bound left turn lane at the intersection. - d.
+Enhanced Traffic and Site Plan for 4th and M Street: The need for a safety study of the 4th and M Street intersection, to be completed prior to approval of the Application, and confirmation that the Project does not preclude the addition of a new south-bound left turn lane at the intersection; - d.
 Plans showing the configuration of the 4th and M Street intersection if a separated south-bound left-turn lane is added; - e.
 Metrobus and Circulator Stops: Commitment that construction of the East M Building will not preclude the replacement of the Metrobus stop and shelter for Route 74 in front of East M; and commitment that the Applicant will work with DDOT to arrive at a solution for the placement of a new Circulator bus stop in front of East M or West M; - f.
 Construction Management Plans ("CMPs"): Written commitment to develop and enforce a construction management plan(s) for the M Street Sites; - g.
 RPP: Written assurances that residents of the M Street Buildings will not be eligible to apply for DDOT's RPP program; - h.
 Loading Operations: Commitment that all deliveries, including trash, FedEx, UPS, and retailer deliveries will occur within the loading facilities within the M Street Buildings; - i.
 Public Realm Programming: More details on how the public realm plaza areas will be programmed and maintained following construction; - j.
 Retail Leasing: Commitment to market the retail spaces to small and local retailers that will serve neighborhood residents, and to activate vacant storefronts during initial lease-up; and - k.
-Digital Signage: Commitment to prohibit any digital advertising signage on the exterior of the M Street Buildings. - 86.
-The Applicant addressed all of the ANC's concerns in its post-hearing submission (Ex.
-131) and in two subsequent memoranda from the Applicant to the ANC following the public hearing (Ex.
-131A and 131B).
+Digital Signage: Commitment to prohibit any digital advertising signage on the exterior of the M Street Buildings.

+91. The Applicant's post-hearing submission, which included two subsequent memoranda from the Applicant to ANC 6D addressed all of the ANC's concerns raised up to that point.
+(Ex.
+131-131B.)
 A summary of the Applicant's commitments in response to the ANC's concerns is set forth below: